How to comment on planning applications

 Comments (also known as a representations) for current applications can be submitted online.

-For the purposes of the GDPR, you'll need to register and consent to the processing of your data.
-You'll be asked to read the terms and conditions of use before registering.
+For the purposes of Data Protection, you'll need to register and you will be asked to read the terms and conditions of use before registering.

 You can also send in comments by email to firstname.lastname@example.org or by post to: